-All children should have the chance to grow up in an environment that will help them develop into healthy adults.
-They need parents who can support their physical, mental and emotional development.
-They need to be free from physical and emotional harm.
-At Access Family Services, we are committed to finding and working with caring adults to support the safety and success of the children we serve.
+Every child should have the chance to grow up in a nurturing environment that helps them develop into a healthy adult.
+They need parents who will support their physical, mental and emotional development.
+At Access Family Services, we are committed to training, supporting and working with caring adults who want to serve and support the safety and success of the children and families we serve.

 Who can be a foster parent?